Breathing K-Means: Superior K-Means Solutions through Dynamic K-Values

 \subsection{Ensuring Termination}

-To define a termination criterion, we demand a decrease in error after each "breathe out" step (the error after a "breathe in" step does not count due to the enlarged number of centroids).
-Moreover, we empirically found that once the error stops sinking for a given value of $m$ (the number of added/removed centroids during breathing), additional breathing steps with reduced $m$-values can further lower the error.
-This leads to the following method to guarantee termination: \begin{enumerate} \item Initialize the breathing size: $\;m := m_0$. \item Perform "breathe in"($m$) and "breathe out"($m$). \item If the error was lowered: continue with step 2. \item Decrement breathing size: $m := m - 1$ \item If $m > 0$: continue with step 2 \item Termination \end{enumerate} Step 2 is repeated for each value of $m$ as long as the error strictly decreases, which each time requires a previously unseen solution to be found.
+To define a termination criterion, we demand a decrease in error after each ``breathe out'' step (the error after a ``breathe in'' step is irrelevant because of the enlarged number of centroids).
+Moreover, we empirically found that once the error stops sinking for a given value of $m$, additional breathing steps with reduced $m$-values can further lower the error.
+The above results in the simple approach to guarantee termination shown in Algorithm~\ref{alg:termination}:

+For each value of $m$, breathing cycles are repeated as long as the error $\phi$ strictly decreases, which each time requires finding a previously unseen solution.
 Since both $m_0$ and the number of partitions of the data into $k$ Voronoi sets are finite and positive, termination occurs in finitely many steps.